Hurence/logisland/logisland-docs/plugins.rst

    "**kafka.metadata.broker.list**", "a comma separated list of host:port brokers", "", "sandbox:9092", "", ""
    "**kafka.zookeeper.quorum**", "No Description Provided.", "", "sandbox:2181", "", ""
    "kafka.manual.offset.reset", "Sets manually an initial offset in ZooKeeper: smallest (automatically reset the offset to the smallest offset), largest (automatically reset the offset to the largest offset), anything else (throw exception to the consumer)", "largest offset : the offset to the largest offset, smallest offset : the offset to the smallest offset, ", "null", "", ""
+   "**logisland.agent.quorum**", "the stream needs to know how to reach Agent REST api in order to live update its processors", "", "sandbox:8081", "", ""
+   "logisland.agent.pull.throttling", "wait every x batch to pull agent for new conf", "", "10", "", ""

 ----------